misskonasiya/misskonasiya.github.io/README.md

 ![editing-from-home-on-a-laptop](https://user-images.githubusercontent.com/122416352/216596378-b9d5fc4b-531a-476c-851e-aee2bc1b3e1d.jpg)

 I have always found the art of editing a fascinating thing.
 My friends always ask me to edit some videos for them and I am always happy to do so.
-I am quite confident in my editing skills and learning more tricks is always a good thing
+I am quite confident in my editing skills and learning more tricks is always a good thing.

 **Another one of my goals is being a house husband**

 ![MV5BOWZhZTE1NDAtODQ5Yy00NDQ3LWE5ZDctMTZjZmU5OGFiZWYwXkEyXkFqcGdeQXVyMTEzMTI1Mjk3 _V1_](https://user-images.githubusercontent.com/122416352/216597465-6239a9f8-6fa9-4706-b293-6b253c7ee44d.jpg)

 I am aware that being a house husband is a hard task but it's a sacrifice I am willing to take for my future wife.
 I'm lazy sometimes but when I know it's for a good cause then I'm willing to do it as soon as possible.
+I am also very fond of cooking and doing other chores.

 **The last goal that I am going to share is have enough money to buy lots of cute toys**